ValkA/BraceletIOT/README.md

 - <5,Integer> - adds a record of blood pressure.
 $data = blood pressure
 As an acknowledge bracelet sends # back.
-- <6,Integer> - Turn on buzzer, the $data has no meaning, but should be some kind of integer.
+- <6,Integer> - Turns on buzzer,
+$data has no meaning, but should be some kind of Integer.
 0 can be put there.
 As an acknowledge bracelet sends # back.
 - <13,Integer> - adds soldier status (severity of injury)
 $data is id of the status
 As an acknowledge bracelet sends # back.
-- <14,???> - will be location - not yet implemented
+- <14,???> - adds location record - not yet implemented
 As an acknowledge bracelet sends # back.
 - <15,Integer> - adds a custom record
 As an acknowledge bracelet sends # back.